mrofi/laravel-shared-hosting-package/Readme.md

 ## How It Works
-we create a index.php to base directory, so you can access your app without /public and overrides how laravel do with public assets.
+we create a index.php to base directory, so you can access your app without /public and make overriding how laravel do with public assets.
 Make sure you use asset() helper to include your asset files in app.

 ## How To